Skip to content

 About the project

-The issues around battery recycling and disposal are significant and have been widely discussed both within New Zealand and worldwide.
+The issues around small battery recycling and disposal are significant and have been widely discussed both within New Zealand and worldwide.
 It is a complex issue that involves multiple stakeholders and challenges throughout the life-cycle of a small battery.
 These all require solutions to be identified and implemented.

 The report will be limited to small batteries, including button batteries through to rechargeable battery packs for tools, and items with encased batteries (under 5kg) and e-scooters.
 Batteries covered by the large battery product stewardship scheme will be out of scope.